amyegan/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/responsive-web-design-projects/build-a-survey-form.english.md

 <strong>User Story #8:</strong> If I enter non-numbers in the number input, I will see an HTML5 validation error.
 <strong>User Story #9:</strong> If I enter numbers outside the range of the number input, which are defined by the <code>min</code> and <code>max</code> attributes, I will see an HTML5 validation error.
 <strong>User Story #10:</strong> For the name, email, and number input fields inside the form I can see corresponding labels that describe the purpose of each field with the following ids: <code>id="name-label"</code>, <code>id="email-label"</code>, and <code>id="number-label"</code>.
+  <strong>User Story #11:</strong> The name, email, and number labels each have a <code>for</code> attribute relating them to the corresponding inputs.
-<strong>User Story #11:</strong> For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.
+<strong>User Story #12:</strong> For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.
-<strong>User Story #12:</strong> Inside the form element, I can select an option from a dropdown that has a corresponding <code>id="dropdown"</code>.
+<strong>User Story #13:</strong> Inside the form element, I can select an option from a dropdown that has a corresponding <code>id="dropdown"</code>.
-<strong>User Story #13:</strong> Inside the form element, I can select a field from one or more groups of radio buttons.
+<strong>User Story #14:</strong> Inside the form element, I can select a field from one or more groups of radio buttons.
 Each group should be grouped using the <code>name</code> attribute.
-<strong>User Story #14:</strong> Inside the form element, I can select several fields from a series of checkboxes, each of which must have a <code>value</code> attribute.
+<strong>User Story #15:</strong> Inside the form element, I can select several fields from a series of checkboxes, each of which must have a <code>value</code> attribute.
-<strong>User Story #15:</strong> Inside the form element, I am presented with a <code>textarea</code> at the end for additional comments.
+<strong>User Story #16:</strong> Inside the form element, I am presented with a <code>textarea</code> at the end for additional comments.
-<strong>User Story #16:</strong> Inside the form element, I am presented with a button with <code>id="submit"</code> to submit all my inputs.
+<strong>User Story #17:</strong> Inside the form element, I am presented with a button with <code>id="submit"</code> to submit all my inputs.
 You can build your project by forking <a href='http://codepen.io/freeCodeCamp/pen/MJjpwO' target='_blank'>this CodePen pen</a>.
 Or you can use this CDN link to run the tests in any environment you like: <code>https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js</code>
 Once you're done, submit the URL to your working project with all its tests passing.
 Remember to use the <a href='https://www.freecodecamp.org/forum/t/how-to-get-help-when-you-are-stuck-coding/19514' target='_blank'>Read-Search-Ask</a> method if you get stuck.